Nexilist/xap-client/README.md

 **Disclaimer: This code is for educational purposes only .**

 # Credits
-arturzxc: for the features (ESP, Triggerbot) and X11Display's XTestFakeRelativeMotionEvent
+arturzxc: for the features (ESP, Triggerbot, Aimbot) and X11Display's XTestFakeRelativeMotionEvent

 Koelion (Braziliana): menu, aimbot calculations